 Dividends are an allocated portion of a company's net income that is distributed to its shareholders as either a cash or share reward for their investment into the company.

-There are four important dates investors must know when it comes to dividends.
+There are four important dates investors should know when it comes to dividends.
 They are, the announcement date, the ex-dividend date, the record date, and the payment date.

 - The announcement date is the date a company announces its dividends.

-- The Ex-Dividend date is the date the share holders must purchase stock in order to be eligible for the company's next dividend disbursement.
+- The Ex-Dividend date is the date by which investors must purchase stock in order to be eligible for the company's next dividend payment.

 - The record date is the date that a company has to decide which shareholders are and are not eligible for dividends of the a specific reporting period.

-Companies that pay larger dividends could indicate that a company is no longer innovating or growing, and will utilize dividends to reward existing shareholders and to entice new investors to invest into the company.
+Companies that pay large dividends may indicate that a company is no longer investing in growing revenue, and will use dividends to reward existing shareholders and to draw new investors to the company.

-Moreover, some investors seek equities that pay dividends in order to generate additional income for themselves.
+Some investors seek equities that pay dividends in order to generate additional liquidity.